srinthyay/Project-Management/Quiz 1/README.md

 __6)__ Now that you have made your contribution, it is time to make a pull request!
 You will now push your work to the Orthogonal Research and Education Lab organizations repository.

+* refresh your fork immediately before issuing your pull request.
+Click on "refresh fork" at the root of your Project Mnagement repository fork.

 * go to the pull request tab, and click on "new pull request".

-* check through the "comparing changes" page, and make sure your changed files are consistent with the base.
+* check through the "comparing changes" page, and make sure your changed files are consistent with the base (should say "able to merge" with a check mark).

 * make a note that described the changes you have made, and click on "issue pull request" as was shown in the lecture slides.
+Leave a comment as neccessary.

 __7)__ In preparation for your next quiz, please refresh your fork a few weeks after the submission deadline.
 This should bring it into sync, and you will be able to see how everyone did on their quiz!